apache/directory-fortress-commander/README-SECURITY-MODEL.md

 | org.apache.directory.fortress.core.impl.AuditMgrImpl:searchBinds          | BINDS           | true                      | false                   | true                     |
 | org.apache.directory.fortress.core.impl.AuditMgrImpl:getUserAuthZs        | AUTHZ           | true                      | false                   | true                     |

+- The above security policy is defined here: [FortressWebDemoUsers](src/main/resources/FortressWebDemoUsers.xml) and gets loaded into the database when the script is run.

 ### More on Apache Fortress Administrative Permissions

-Apache Fortress has two types of roles and permissions, RBAC and ARBAC.
-They are stored in separate trees in the directory:
+Apache Fortress supports two types of security semantics, RBAC and ARBAC.
+Their respective policies are stored inside separate trees in the directory:

 ```
 dc=example,dc=com